 Only the silicon dioxide or Silica has appeared beneficial – however scientifically not proven –, in the context of preventive measures against the side effects of chemotherapy.

 The protecting effect of silicon dioxide against side effects due to chemotherapy and other cancer therapies is not scientifically recognized yet.
 However, experience has shown that it can be effective.
-256 SATIN from the MAVALA Mini Color range contains silicon dioxide and therefore may play a shield role against the ill effects of the cancer therapies,
+The 6 shades below from the Haute Couture Collection of Mini Color's contain silicon dioxide and therefore may play a shield role against the ill effects of cancer therapies,

-Here is the list of the other MAVALA nail polishes that are dark and covering but do not contain silicone dioxide but however contribute to limit the effect of the chemotherapy on nails.
+Here is the list of the other MAVALA nail polishes that are dark and covering.
+These shades do not contain silicone dioxide but may still contribute to limit the effect of chemotherapy on nails.